 Q: What are the printing costs?

 Print costs are on a per/card basis.
-For larger publisher orders, we also offer high-volume pricing.
+For larger publisher orders, we also offer tiered volume pricing.

 Q: What about shipping?

 Cards are shipped in a box.

 We charge a small packaging/handling fee ($1.75) plus standard USPS First-Class or UPS rates.
 For rough low-volume shipping estimates, please visit here.